-Veritek Technologies Inc. was incorporated under the laws of the Province of Alberta on May 19, 2002.
-On February 1, 2007, the Company changed its name to California Nanotechnologies Corp. (the "Company") in connection with the reverse takeover with California Nanotechnologies Inc. The consolidated financial statements of the Company for the year ended February 28, 2015 include the accounts of the Company and its wholly-owned subsidiaries.
+Veritek Technologies Inc. was incorporated under the laws of the Province of Alberta on August 19, 2002.
+On February 1, 2007, the Company changed its name to California Nanotechnologies Corp. (the "Company") in connection with the reverse takeover with California Nanotechnologies Inc. The condensed consolidated financial statements of the Company for the period ended August 31, 2015 include the accounts of the Company and its whollyowned subsidiaries.
+The consolidated financial statements were authorized for issue by the Board of Directors on October 29, 2015.
 Its head office, research and development, and production operations are located at 17220 Edwards Road, Cerritos, California, U.S.A, 90703.
-A corporate, registered office is located at #1600, 205 - 5th Avenue S.W., Calgary, Alberta T2P 2V7.
+A corporate, registered office is located at #900, 715 - 10th Avenue S.W., Calgary, Alberta T2R 0A8.
 Since the date of the reverse takeover, the Company has been devoted to the development of nanocrystalline materials through grain size reduction.
 The advantages of these materials include improved strength and stability.
-The Company's target markets are Aerospace, Defense, Automotive, Medical and Sports and Recreation.
-Since the most significant portion of the Company's operations is located in the United States and its functional currency is denominated in United States dollars, these consolidated financial statements are presented in United States dollars.
-The Company is listed for trading on the Toronto Stock Exchange Venture under the symbol OML.
-These consolidated financial statements were authorized for issue in accordance with a resolution by the Board of Directors on July 30, 2015.
+The Company's target markets are Aerospace, Defense, Automotive, Oil and Gas, and Sports and Recreation.
+Since the most significant portion of the Company's operations is located in the United States and its functional currency is denominated in United States dollars, these condensed consolidated financial statements are presented in United States dollars.